gusespinola/PD-fLGMRES/README.md

 ## Requirements

-To reproduce the results, you will need the Krylov Subspace-Based Adaptive Solvers [(KrySBAS)](https://github.com/nidtec-una/krysbas-dev/) library (release [0.3.1](https://github.com/nidtec-una/krysbas-dev/releases/tag/v0.3.1)) and the
+To reproduce the results, you will need the Krylov Subspace-Based Adaptive Solvers [(KrySBAS)](https://github.com/nidtec-una/krysbas-dev/) library (release [0.3.1](https://github.com/nidtec-una/krysbas-dev/releases/tag/v0.3.1)) and the PF_full_Lgmres.m solver.

 ## Reproducing the results